 Quorum Requirements and Voting.
-The IRB Coordinator is responsible to monitor the members present at convened meetings and determine that meetings are appropriately convened and remain so.
+The IRB Coordinator is responsible for monitoring the members present at convened meetings and determine that meetings are appropriately convened and remain so.
 Quorum requirements can be found in Chapter 16 IRB Documentation and Record Retention.